Hawona Sullivan Janzen

-Early life

-Sullivan Janzen was born in Shreveport, Louisiana.

 Career

 Sullivan Janzen's poetry has been read on National Public Radio.
 She sings improvisational jazz with the Sonoglyph Collective.

 She is a consultant for Forecast Public Art and the Hennepin Theatre Trust, as well as the gallery coordinator for the Urban Research and Outreach Engagement Center at the University of Minnesota.
 She is the coordinator for the Literary Witnesses poetry reading series.

 In 2017, she participated in Poetry of Resistance and Change, where her work was featured in large scale on the side of public buildings.
-The project, organized by Monica Sheets Larson under the moniker Sister Black Press, featured an installation of hundreds of letterpress printed cards and broadsides featuring poetry from Junauda Petrus, Michael Kleber-Diggs, Maitreyi Ray, Marion Gomez, and Ben Weaver.
+The project, organized by Monica Sheets Larson under the moniker Sister Black Press, featured an installation of hundreds of letterpress printed cards and broadsides featuring poetry from Junauda Petrus and others.
 The poetry was displayed outside the Soap Factory for three weeks in 2017, and a public event was held that started with an artist-led bike ride, featured poetry readings, and was printed live using a mobile bicycle printing press.

-In 2019 she was a Naked Stages Fellow and put on a performance art piece titled Hydro’s Phobia.
+In 2019, she was a Naked Stages Fellow and put on a performance art piece titled Hydro’s Phobia.
 In 2020, she and Kathy McTavish created a 638-hour-long performance piece titled A Coming Together: A Performance for Our Time.